jeromekelleher/ercs/docs/source/index.rst

 Here we allocate a Simulator on a torus of diameter 20 as before and use the usual event class.
-This time we allocate a sample of size 10, arranged regularly along a line, and stipulate that the simulation should continue for no more then 10000 time units.
+This time we allocate a sample of size 10, arranged regularly along a line, and stipulate that the simulation should continue for no more then 10\ :sup:`5` time units.
 As we're only interested in the structure of the genealogy this time, we just return the oriented forest at the first locus.
 Running this, we get

 >>> oriented_forest_example(5)
 [-1, 0, 15, 0, 12, 12, 13, 11, 13, 11, 16, 16, 14, 14, 15, 0, 0]

-This corresponds to the forest:
+In this forest there are *four* roots: 1, 3, 15 and 16.

 .. image::  ../images/oriented-forest.png
    :align: center
    :alt: An oriented forest
    :width: 15cm

-In this forest there are *four* roots: 1, 3, 15 and 16.

 .. note:: This forest is **not** a correct representation of the
     node times; in any simulation, node ``n + 1`` cannot be more recent